 We recognize that overall customer satisfaction is a function of both quality products and customer interactions to create a distinctive customer experience.
 This requires having a 360-degree view of our customers that enables us to recognize, understand and serve them best.

 We make great efforts to make sure that our customers can share their concerns with us at any time.
 Our Customer Assistance Center is integrated with our U.S. dealer network, field organization, technical and parts assistance, engineering, product quality teams and OnStar and Roadside teams.
 Any GM employee or customer can easily report a concern or comment through the Center’s website, email address or phone hotline, where our dedicated team works to quickly incorporate feedback and resolve concerns.

-We measure customer satisfaction progress primarily through the Net Promoter Score, which is an important key performance indicator that gauges how likely a customer is to recommend our products.
-Every customer also receives a dealer assessment, the Customer Satisfaction Index, that asks for feedback on both their sales and service experience at dealerships.
+We measure customer satisfaction progress primarily through the Net Promoter Score (NPS), which is an important key performance indicator that gauges how likely a customer is to recommend our products.
+In 2018, 86.9 percent of customers responding to the survey were satisfied, exceeding our goal of 86.1 percent.
+Every customer also receives a dealer assessment, the Customer Satisfaction Index (CSI), that asks for feedback on both their sales and service experience at dealerships.
+In 2016, we incorporated questions associated with an NPS into our CSI survey and in 2017, expanded the CSI to a common global survey.
+We use the true NPS calculation, as we believe this data best represents customer satisfaction because it is a measure of advocacy.
 In addition to our internal metrics, we monitor third-party measures of customer satisfaction and quality to gauge our progress.

 Regardless of whether we are using an internal or external measure of success, we are gratified to see progress, but will be satisfied only when we are exceeding the expectations of each and every GM customer.